Fargo, North Dakota, EXCEEDED my expectations when it came to food.

 14 Roberts St N, Fargo, ND

-If you like coffee, you’ll want to plan a visit to Twenty Below, ranked top coffee shop in North Dakota by the Food Network and Fargo’s only independent coffee roaster.
+If you like coffee, you’ll want to plan a visit to Twenty Below, ranked the top coffee shop in North Dakota by the Food Network and Fargo’s only independent coffee roaster.

 If unsure what to order, the chart helps break down the coffee brewing methods/options and non-coffee menu items available.

-I tried “The Kinnick” made with Grade A Minnesota maple syrup and a dash of cinnamon described as a lumberjack spin on their regular latte.
+I tried “The Kinnick,” made with Grade A Minnesota maple syrup and a dash of cinnamon, described as a lumberjack spin on their regular latte.

 I immediately understood why it was so popular after I tried it.
 It reminded me of the Roosevelt latte from Honest Coffee in Franklin, TN.